In need of a refresher on pruning technique, I stopped in at my second home, the Freeland Library.

 While How To Cheat is about tips and shortcuts — cheats — for making garden work easier and gardens lower maintenance, the author opens with a short manifesto about the cheating way of thinking.
 These 10 points are guiding principles to prepare the mind for a new way of looking at the topic of garden tasks.

-I immediately saw the possibilities for adapting these concise points to my search for the environmentally sound coastal life.
-So here’s my
+I immediately saw the possibilities for adapting these concise points to my search for the environmentally sound guide to living on the coast.

 Cheater’s Manifesto for Living on the Coast

 1. Care of the land and water has no end point.

 The natural world is always going to be there and will always support us.
 Far better if we also support it.
 We’re part of a vast system that can’t be eternally bent to our way without breaking down.
 Look for ways to work with nature rather than trying to remove it from the equation.

 2. It all starts with the elements.

 Whether you’re gardening, building or fishing, the air, the soil and the water were there first, and must be thought about first.

 3. Nature is more powerful and knows better than you.

 When deciding how to form your coastal life, remember that nature calls the shots.
 Ignoring natural forces will cost far more in the end.
 Understanding, embracing and working with nature will pay dividends you can’t even imagine now.